patterninstitute/mgi.report.reader/README.md

 before relying on it in critical applications.
 The authors disclaim all liability for any damage or loss resulting from the use of this package.
 Use of the `{mgi.report.reader}` package is at the user’s own risk.

+Support for reports is an ongoing process, but we welcome pull requests for quicker coverage.

 ## Citing this package